Concrete Blonde: Artistry

 Concrete Blonde emerged from the post-punk club circuit that produced bands like X, Wall of Voodoo, and the Go-Go's.
 This is evident on their releases as Dream 6, and their self-titled debut album.
 Johnette Napolitano's songwriting and singing draws influence from roots music, as well as Catholic and Mexican imagery, with topics in her music including sex and death.
 A common theme on Concrete Blonde is her distaste of Hollywood, Los Angeles, her city of residence.
 She was compared to Patti Smith upon the album's release, but did not know who she was at the time.
 Instead, she cited Donovan and Linda Ronstadt as influences, and has gone on record for saying she likes to be sexy, but does not see herself as a sex symbol.

 As the 1980s progressed, Concrete Blonde transitioned to alternative rock, college rock and hard rock.
 The band's production value also increased, while Free, their second album, saw minor success due to the single "God Is a Bullet", an alternative song with elements of hard rock and punk.
-Around this time, Napolitano had been spending a lot of time in New Orleans, Louisiana and reading the The Vampire Chronicles series of Gothic vampire novels by American writer Anne Rice.
+Around this time, Napolitano had been spending a lot of time in New Orleans, Louisiana and reading The Vampire Chronicles series of Gothic vampire novels by American writer Anne Rice.
 As a result, they shifted to gothic rock during the 1990s, with Jim Allen of uDiscoverMusic coining the term "alt-goth" to describe the band and comparing them to Stevie Nicks.

 On top of the gothic-influenced alternative rock, the band's breakthrough album, Bloodletting, draws inspiration from blues on the title track, and arena rock on the hit single, "Joey".
 Psychological horror is used throughout the album, such as "The Beast", in which the monster that breaks the narrator's heart is a metaphor for a failed relationship.
-As the 1990s progressed, Concrete Blonde struggled to keep up with grunge, even with Mexican Moon adding more of a hard rock edge, and they disbanded in 1994.
-Three years later, they had a one off reunion, collaborating with Chicano punk band Los Illegals on Concrete Blonde y Los Illegals, which combined hard rock and Latin music with mostly Spanish lyrics.
+They disbanded in 1994.
+Three years later, they had a one-off reunion, collaborating with Chicano punk band Los Illegals on Concrete Blonde y Los Illegals, which combined hard rock and Latin music with mostly Spanish lyrics.
 Jim Allen of uDiscoverMusic summarized the band's musical style as "a sweetly sulfurous blend of goth, punk, and alternative rock."